sonburn/symbol-organizer/README.md

 # Changelog

+* **15.8** - Remove unused symbols is now invoked from the menu, and zoom out after organizing is now an option.
 * **15.7** - Improved handling for dark mode.
 * **15.6** - Fix for displaying titles in versions prior to Sketch 52.
 * **15.5** - The default font color for group titles will now change to white if using dark theme.